deepindexer/deepi-wp/README.md

 With this option, Deepi will not replace the native WordPress search experience.
 Deepi will index the content, but it will not affect the native WordPress search page experience.

 This option is useful when you only need Deepi Plugin to index your WordPress content.
-For example, if you intend to
+For example, if you intend to:

 * Make your content searchable from another site that implements Deepi
 * Build a custom search UI with your Deepi search bar implementation

 ## [ ] Remove Deepi powered by logo link

-This will remove the Deepi logo "link" and only displays a pure logo image.
+This will remove the Deepi logo "link" in the search bar and only displays a pure logo image.

 ## [ ] Remove "Deepi version" link